tonyshardlow/PICSPDE/README.md

-The Python codes are translated from the MATLAB codes provided with the book and available from
+The Python codes are translated from the MATLAB codes provided with the book, which are available from

 http://www.maths.manchester.ac.uk/~shardlow/intro_cspde/